Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt1.md

 As for accomodation, the station’s social housing for the destitute was free, but obvious.
 So Ryyth instead embraced the vagrant life, sneaking away into the station’s hidden corners to sleep on a stolen mattress, next to a power outlet that had presumably been useful to somebody long ago, before the section was remodelled.

 It was all he needed.
-He kept a stash of ration balls and a few water bottles on hand, grabbed from a free dispenser, he *hid…*
+He kept a stash of ration balls and a few water bottles on hand, grabbed from a free dispenser, he *hid...*

 And he *watched.*

 And now, the watching had paid off.
 He woke up when the software he had set up to monitor the arriving and departing ships pinged.
 It had found exactly what he’d told it to watch for.

-*"Jishi Interstellar Distribution…"* He chortled quietly to himself.
+*"Jishi Interstellar Distribution..."* He chortled quietly to himself.
 Uwrik’s masters had sent somebody to check on him.

 The ship was appropriately anonymous.
 An ordinary Irbzrkian light freighter with a Domain name, an alien shipmaster and after-market modifications.
 Hundreds of ships like that came and went every year.
 It was the sort of vehicle Ryth himself would use.